G04J/Bright/README.md

 This design allows the application to serve analytics and insights efficiently while keeping raw health data intact for detailed inspection when needed.

+---

+## Test Coverage
+The project includes Jest unit tests covering core controllers and services.
+Current coverage is ~82% overall (for lines, however coverage for functions still has a lot of room for improvement), with 100% coverage for authentication and core service logic, and partial coverage for ingestion edge cases.

+---

 ## Further Improvements that could be done with more time

 There are a few areas that would be worth improving next as the project matures.